comagic/comagic-app-onboarding/en/usa/marketplace/SalesForce/README.md

 <summary style="font-weight:bold;">CallGear Softphone Widget</summary> <br />

 1.  **Installation**:
-    - Use the <a href="https://chromewebstore.google.com/detail/callgear/gmepbeelpjhhlnkccmclgijnnleadijl" style="color: blue; text-decoration: underline;">provided link</a> to download and install the widget.
+    - Use the <a href="https://chromewebstore.google.com/detail/callgear/gmepbeelpjhhlnkccmclgijnnleadijl" style="color: blue; text-decoration: none;">provided link</a> to download and install the widget.
 2.  **Authorization**:
     - Authenticate using your CallGear account credentials.
     - Log in to the installed widget under the same account.